psychemedia/storytelling-notes/mr-fox.md

 [In section on "Much Ado About Nothing"]

-Benedict, Like the old tale, it is not so, nor 'twas not so: but indeed God forbid it should be so.]
+*Benedict.* Like the old tale, it is not so, nor 'twas not so: but indeed God forbid it should be so.]
 I believe none of the commentators have understood this; it is an allusion, as the speaker says, to an *old tale* which may perhaps be still extant in some collections of such things, or which Shakspeare may have heard, as I have, related by a great aunt, in his childhood.

 Once upon a time, there was a young lady, (called Lady Mary in the story) who had two brothers.
 One summer they all three went to a country seat of theirs, which they had not before visited.
 Among the other gentry in the neighbourhood who came to see them, was a Mr. Fox, a batchelor, with whom they, particularly the young lady, were much pleased.
 He used often to dine with them, and frequently invited Lady Mary to come and see his house.
 One day that her brothers were absent elsewhere, and she had nothing better to do, she determined to go thither; and accordingly set out unattended.
 When she arrived at the house, and knocked at the door, no one answered.
 At length she opened it, and went in; over the portal of the hall was written *"Be bold, be bold, but not too bold:"* she advanced: over the stair-case, the same inscription: she went up: over the entrance of a gallery, the same: she proceeded: over the door of a chamber, *"Be bold, be bold, but not too bold, lest that your heart's blood should run cold."* She opened it; it was full of skeletons, tubs full of blood, &c.
 She retreated in haste; coming down stairs, she saw out of a window Mr. Fox advancing towards the house, with a drawn sword in one hand, while with the other he dragged along a young lady by her hair.
 Lady Mary had just time to slip down, and hide herself under the stairs, before Mr. Fox and his victim arrived at the foot of them.
 As he pulled the young lady up stairs, she caught hold of one of the *bannisters* with her hand, on which was a rich bracelet.
 Mr. Fox cut it off with his sword: the hand and bracelet fell into Lady Mary's lap, who then contrived to escape unobserved, and got home safe to her brother's house.